Himanshu-Vishwas/hand-cricket/README.md

 ## Features

-- Live webcam feed with split-screen UI
+- Live webcam feed with split-screen UI.
 - Detects 0–6 fingers (thumb-only counts as 6)
 - 5-second rounds: computer’s throw locks in at 3 seconds
 - “Out!” if player and computer show the same count